 These easy red enchiladas are awesome with my homemade red enchilada sauce.
 They come out of the oven creamy, bubbly, and delicious.
 They’re a great way to use up leftover meat.
 Turn them into chilaquiles for an even easier meal.

-.
-These books share a bit about the culture behind each dish, and they’re beautifully photographed—a food pornographer’s dream.
-(My red sauce is adapted from the “Street Style” Red Chile Enchiladas in the second book.)
+These books share a bit about the culture behind each dish, and they're beautifully photographed—a food pornographer's dream.
+(I adapted my red sauce from the “Street Style” Red Chile Enchiladas in the second book.)

 Assembling the Red Enchiladas